Epigenetic Regulation of Chromosomal Instability by EZH2 Methyltransferase.

 abstract

-Chromosomal instability (CIN) and epigenetic reprogramming are central drivers of breast cancer progression, yet the mechanisms connecting them remain elusive.
-We uncover a direct role of EZH2 histone methyltransferase in promoting CIN in triple-negative breast cancer (TNBC).
-Across breast cancers, EZH2 expression correlates with copy number alterations, and its catalytic activity is associated with increased CIN in metastasis-initiating cells.
-Pharmacological EZH2 inhibition suppressed CIN, revealing an unexpected vulnerability.
-Integrated chromatin and transcriptome profiling identified Tankyrase (TNKS), a poly(ADP-ribose) polymerase, as a direct transcriptional target of EZH2.
-Mechanistically, EZH2-mediated TNKS suppression disrupts CPAP (centrosomal P4.1-associated protein), driving centrosome overduplication, multipolar mitosis and exacerbated CIN.
-In vivo, CIN suppression is a critical mechanism underlying the anti-metastatic effects of EZH2 inhibition.
+UNLABELLED: Chromosomal instability (CIN) and epigenetic reprogramming are central drivers of breast cancer progression, yet the mechanisms connecting them remain elusive.
+Here, we uncover a direct role for EZH2 histone methyltransferase in promoting CIN in triple-negative breast cancer.
+Across breast cancers, EZH2 expression correlates with copy-number alterations, and its catalytic activity is associated with increased CIN in metastasis-initiating cells.
+Pharmacologic EZH2 inhibition suppresses CIN, revealing an unexpected vulnerability.
+Integrated chromatin and transcriptome profiling identified tankyrase (TNKS), a PARP, as a direct transcriptional target of EZH2.
+Mechanistically, EZH2-mediated TNKS suppression disrupts centrosomal P4.1-associated protein (CPAP), driving centrosome overduplication, multipolar mitosis, and exacerbated CIN.
+In vivo, CIN suppression is a critical mechanism underlying the antimetastatic effects of EZH2 inhibition.
 These findings delineate a previously unrecognized epigenetic mechanism governing CIN and establish EZH2 inhibitors as the first therapeutic agents capable of directly suppressing CIN, underscoring the need for trials with metastasis-focused endpoints.
+SIGNIFICANCE: We elucidate epigenetic regulation of CIN through EZH2-TNKS-CPAP-axis and show that CIN suppression is important for the efficacy of EZH2 inhibition on metastasis.
+These mechanistic insights are informative for developing CIN-suppressing therapies.